OmicsWorkflows/KNIME_workflows/readme_general.md

 -	Image of the particular workflow

 ## List  of used programs and extensions and the respective licenses
-Workflows are made within docker container running KNIME accessible via VNC (https://github.com/OmicsWorkflows/KNIME_docker_vnc).
+Workflows are made within docker container running KNIME accessible via [VNC](https://github.com/OmicsWorkflows/KNIME_docker_vnc).
 Please, check the respective [readme file]( https://github.com/OmicsWorkflows/KNIME_docker_vnc/blob/master/README.md) for more information on the used programs and the respective licenses.

 ## Do you have a question or want to get involved?
 The project is maintained by people from several laboratories (see below), but each workflow has a 'contact person' who should be contacted first in the case of any question.
 See readme file   for the concrete workflow or workflow annotation.
 You can also [create an issue here](https://github.com/OmicsWorkflows/KNIME_workflows/issues/new).